 From Chiang Mai, the Chiang Khong-Huay Xai crossing is a popular entry point for northern Laos.
 Boats down the Mekong River to Luang Prabang depart from Huay Xai.
 Alternately, there is a choice of buses to Luang Prabang.
 Those with less time on their hands have the option of flying to Luang Prabang too.
 Various flight and bus routes link Chiang Mai to Vientiane and the southern Laos destinations of Savannakhet and Pakse.
 More information about travel choices from Chiang Mai to Laos are shown below.

 Most tourists need visas to enter Laos and these are issued at international airports and land border crossings.
-The exceptions are people from 12 Asian nations plus Switzerland, Russia and Luxembourg.
-Visa on arrival booths are just prior to the immigration desks.
+Nationals of 10 Asian nations plus Switzerland, Russia and Luxembourg are allowed visa exempt entry to Laos.
+Visa on arrival booths are just prior to the Lao immigration desks at airports and land border entry points.
 Visas cost somewhere between US$30 and US$42 and depend on which country the applicant is from.
 Paying in Thai baht always costs more.
 One passport-sized photograph is needed when applying.
-Laos immigration charges a US$1 (or the equivalent in baht) inconvenience fee for any traveller processed outside regular working hours.
+Laos immigration charges a US$1 (or the equivalent in Baht) inconvenience fee for any traveller processed outside regular working hours.

 TRAVEL OPTIONS FROM CHIANG MAI TO LUANG PRABANG